 How to Claim Compensation from Dan Air

-It’s crucial to understand the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
-Here’s how to do it:
+It’s important to understand how to request the compensation you’re eligible for under EU Regulation 261/2004.
+Here’s the process:

 - Let our experts help you.
-Once you submit the form, our team will handle the rest.
-We understand the EU laws comprehensively and will make every effort to get you your compensation.
-You are only charged if we win your case.
+Once you submit the form, our team will take over.
+We understand the EU laws well and will make every effort to get you your compensation.
+You only pay us if we win your case.

-Don’t forget that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed due to operational reasons or technical difficulties, if it was not caused by extraordinary circumstances like severe weather or air traffic control decisions, you qualify for compensation.
+Remember that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed as a result of operational issues or mechanical problems, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you are entitled to compensation.

 Which Dan Air Flights are Covered by EU261?

-The air passenger protection regulations of the European Union are comprehensive in scope.
-They apply to any flight taking off from an airport in an EU member state and to all flights arriving at an airport within an EU country if the flight is operated by an EU airline.
+The EU’s air passenger protection laws are far-reaching.
+They apply to any flight taking off from an airport in an EU member state and any flight coming into a European Union member state airport if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |